4d/docs/docs/API/fileClass.md

 The `.setAppInfo()` function <!-- REF #fileClass.setAppInfo().Summary -->writes the *info* properties as information contents of a **.exe** or **.plist** file<!-- END REF -->.

-The function can only be used with an existing .exe or .plist file.
+The function must be used with an existing .exe or .plist file.
 If the file does not exist on disk or is not a valid .exe or .plist file, the function does nothing (no error is generated).

-> The function only supports .plist files in xml format.
-An error is returned if the function is used with a .plist file in a binary format.
+> The function only supports .plist files in xml format (text-based).
+An error is returned if it is used with a .plist file in binary format.

 ***info* parameter object with a .exe file**